Sign up below to receive free worship resources in your inbox (1-2 per month):

 Chris Fitzsimon, NC Policy Watch

-Contacts and Resources for the State Budget as a Moral Document
+Contacts & Resources for State Budget

 North Carolina Council of Churches’ policy statement on Tax Justice.